 Clinical services at Schoolcraft Memorial Hospital include, evaluation and treatment of all foot and ankle conditions below the knee.
 This includes treatment for orthopedic deformities (bunions, hammer toes, flatfeet, arthritis ankle/foot), sports medicine conditions (tendonitis, plantar fasciitis, sprains), warts (hands and feet), ingrown nails, wound care (below the knee), masses/tumors, and diabetic foot care.
 Some of the services he provides include custom orthotics, injections and diabetic shoes.
 Surgical care provided includes: bunion/tailors bunion/hammer toe repair, forefoot/midfoot/rearfoot/ ankle reconstruction (everything below the knee).
 I also provide traumatic reconstruction including emergent fracture repair of the ankle, foot, and toes.
 Dr. Niemela will be available for trauma call at the hospital for injuries below the knee and will also be providing complete pediatric foot and ankle care, including clubfoot casting, congenital deformities, and flatfoot treatment.

-On the personal side of me, I am married and have five children, two of my own and three step children.
 My hobbies include cross country skiing, running, hunting, and enjoying time with my family.